andrew/ultimate-awesome/README.md

 - [awesome-mac-privacy](https://github.com/danilych/awesome-mac-privacy) - 🔒 Explore the best privacy & security tools for macOS in this curated collection.
 - [awesome-webext-dev](https://github.com/davestewart/awesome-webext-dev) - List of resources for web extension development.
 - [awesome-fido2](https://github.com/deepzz0/awesome-fido2) - FIDO2: CTAP1/2 and WebAuthn.
-- [awesome-open-synth](https://github.com/detroitsynth/awesome-open-synth) - An awesome list of open source audio routing, synthesis, and related libraries in a variety of languages.
 - [awesome](https://github.com/devfikdark/awesome) - Here is a list of best resources to get you started with learning how to code.
 Awesome lists about all kinds of interesting topics.
 - [Awesome-Palette-Choice](https://github.com/dogfuntom/Awesome-Palette-Choice) - A list of color palette generator (semi-automatic, AI-powered, and the rest).
 - [awesome-dogechain](https://github.com/dogmoneyswap/awesome-dogechain) - A curated list of DogeChain projects & resources.